The frame-dragging vector potential on galaxy scales from Dark-Matter-only Newtonian $N$-body simulations: Acknowledgements

 \section{Acknowledgements}

+We express our gratitude to the Reviewer for their time and insightful comments that contributed to improving the original manuscript.
 We wish to thank Mario G. Lattanzi for useful comments and his continuous support.
 We also thank James Trayford, Christopher Lovell, Daniel B. Thomas, and Kazuya Koyama for helpful discussions.
 This work has made use of the SCIAMA supercomputer of the University of Portsmouth’s Institute of Cosmology and Gravitation.
+For the purpose of open access, we have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.